Two former European leaders and their post-Soviet power plays | DW | 12.01.2021

 In July 2014, Blair was hired to advise a BP-led consortium to export natural gas to Europe from Azerbaijan.
 On December 31, 2020, Azerbaijani gas from the Shah Deniz deposit in the Caspian Sea flowed for the first time along the Southern Gas Corridor.

-All TBA income was reportedly paid to Windrush Ventures 3, one of several companies Blair set up to manage his business interests and part by a network of companies that allowed him to avoid publishing full accounts. "[This is] sort of the 'revolving door syndrome' just cross-national rather than within the same country," says Anna Mikulska from Rice University's Baker Institute for Public Policy.
+All TBA income was reportedly paid to Windrush Ventures 3, one of several companies Blair set up to manage his business interests that allowed him to avoid publishing full accounts. "[This is] sort of the 'revolving door syndrome' just cross-national rather than within the same country," says Anna Mikulska from Rice University's Baker Institute for Public Policy.

-Former German Social Democrat (SPD) Chancellor Chancellor Schröder (1998–2005), has been working for the Russian energy industry since he retired from politics in 2005.
+Former German Social Democrat (SPD) Chancellor Gerhard Schröder (1998–2005), has been working for the Russian energy industry since he retired from politics in 2005.

 "Since then, he has become one of Putin's most effective Trojan horses in Europe speaking out against Transatlantic sanctions and policies aimed at countering [President Vladimir] Putin's hybrid threats toward the West, while the current CEO of the pipeline is none other than Putin-confidant and ex-Stasi officer, Matthias Warnig," Benjamin L. Schmitt, a researcher at Harvard University, says.
 Schröder received $600,000 in salary for 2019.
 Since 2017, Schröder has also served as an independent director of the board of Russia's biggest oil producer, Rosneft.